Skip to content

 git checkout dev

-# pSWG is forked from syndicate/aftermath... so you'll need either the syndicate or aftermath tre files
+# pSWG is forked from core3... so you'll need the default SWGEmu tre (client) files

-# on windows, my syndicate install is located at E:\SWGSyndicate - update this accordingly (/mnt/<driveLetter>/<installLocation>/*.tre)
+# on windows, my syndicate install is located at E:\pSWG - update this accordingly (/mnt/<driveLetter>/<installLocation>/*.tre)

 # this might take a few seconds